 I really don’t think so, because, for one, God Himself when He gave the Israelites the design for His tabernacle and later His temple, it included various forms of artwork, embroidery, sculpture, wood carving.
 You remember on the lid of the ark of the covenant there were the pure gold cherubim with their wings outstretched over it.
 The curtains inside the tabernacle had pictures of cherubim woven into them.
 Remember the cups of the lampstand in the tabernacle were shaped like almond blossoms.
 The temple of God that Solomon built, which God approved of, had cherubim and palm trees and open flowers carved into the walls and doors and overlaid with gold.
 Around the tops of the pillars were pomegranates.
-And then the laver, the immersing pool for the priests, was a great big bronze bowl that sat on top of 12 oxen.
+And then the laver, the washing pool for the priests, was a great big bronze bowl that sat on top of twelve metal oxen.
 And there were other images made after the likeness of things in the natural world.
 And that was okay.

 A lot of people say “No,” and their argument from what I’ve gathered is usually twofold.

 So it’s my conviction that the second commandment is forbidding us to bow before, kiss, pray to, burn incense to, place food before, or bring gifts to any graven image.
-You’re reasonable people, you work through this yourself and see if that’s not what God was saying in this commandment.
+You’re reasonable people, you work through it yourself and see if that’s not what God was saying in this commandment.

 Let’s ask another question of this commandment.